fANZYo/T7Companion/README.md

-# T7api
+# T7Companion

-Simple Tekken 7 movelist querying API
+Simple Tekken 7 movelist querying API *and more to come*

 ## Tech Stack